LightStriker/ReflectorProbe/README.md

 Under the hood, it also offer better frame splits when updating.
 Unity "frame splitting" is 1 frame per face, while here it goes up to 4 frames per face (some blit done once at a time)

+Tested on 2017.3.1, but should work on pretty much any version with Reflection Probes.